OfficeDev/Office-Add-in-samples/Samples/Excel.TableBindingFormatting/README.md

 ## Building the Sample ##
 1. Open `ExcelFormattingSample.sln` in Visual Studio 2013.
-2. Right-click on the `ExcelFormattingSample` project in Solution Explorer and choose Set as startup project.
+2. Select and hold (or right-click) on the `ExcelFormattingSample` project in Solution Explorer and choose Set as startup project.
 3. Press the F5 key to build the solution and run it in Excel 2013

 ## Description ##